v2south/BinBayes/README.md

 BinBayes.R is the software implementaion of Bayesian approach for the mixed effects analysis of accuracy studies using mixed binomial regression models.
 We will illustrated how to use BinBayes.R in the following two examples, including result interpretation and plotting.

 ## Introduction

-We assume that the user has both the R and JAGS software packages installed and is familiar with the basic structure and syntax of the R language.
-In addition, we also require following three R pacckags.
+We assume that the user has both the [R](https://www.cran.r-project.org/) and [JAGS](http://mcmc-jags.sourceforge.net/) software packages installed and is familiar with the basic structure and syntax of the R language.
+In addition, we also require following three R packages.

 * <strong>coda</strong>, which could be obtained at [CRAN](https://cran.r-project.org/web/packages/coda/index.html)
 * <strong>lme4</strong>, which could be obtained at [CRAN](https://cran.r-project.org/web/packages/lme4/index.html)